hackle/blog-rust/raw/geometric-beauty-of-code-design.md

 ![statements](https://s3.ap-southeast-2.amazonaws.com/hacklewayne.com/geometrical-beauty/statement-based-flow.png)

 This routine function uses statements, as most of us were taught to do with main stream languages.
-A statement does not return a value, in this case, it's in the form of assignment or mutation.
+A statement does not return a value, it assigns/mutates a value, or has side effects such as writing to a file.

-When assignment happens, the execution seems to stop, with the side-effect that the variable `isGoodMorning` is mutated, hence the dotted lines that go backwards (as `isGoodMorning` is declared prior to assignments).
-Depending on the choice of mutations the outcome of the program is changed.
+In our case, when an assignment is executed, it creates to no new value; instead it mutates an existing variable `isGoodMorning`, hence the dotted lines that go backwards (as `isGoodMorning` is declared prior to assignments).
+Depending on the choice of mutations the outcome of the program is different.

-Local variables require the arrows to go back locally, which is not THAT bad; class fields, global variables can be way nastier, as the arrows go outside, but also because such variables can be mutated else where, outside of the present code block.
-The poor programmer must stay alert all the time: "did `this.foo` change since this code is last run?!
-Or when it is running?"
+Local variables require the arrows to go back locally, which is not THAT bad; class fields, global variables can be way nastier, as they require the arrows go outside of the current code block; moreover, such variables are fair-game, they can be mutated elsewhere, at arbitrary locations.
+We poor programmers must stay alert all the time: "Has `this.foo` changed since this code was last run?!
+Or would it when it is running?"

-On the other hand, the same function but implemented differently, this time only with expressions - note the lack of mutation.
+Alternatively, the same function can be implemented only with expressions, and with complete lack of mutation.

 ```
 fun goodMorning(weather, time) {